coveooss/connectivity-library/AzureActiveDirectory/README.md

-Indexing is done using the Generic REST API.
+# Indexing Azure Active Diriectory using the Generic REST API Connector

 Everything is available in the Microsoft Graph API to index users with their information.

 Create an OAuth app
 Use this documentation to create the OAuth app and a secret.
 Note the client ID and the newly created secret. https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app